Woolwich, Kent, London

 From around 1904, birth certificates of those born in the workhouse carried a euphemistic address so as not to stigmatise them in later life.
 The Woolwich workhouse's address for this purpose was 79b Tewson Road, Woolwich.

 In the 1920s, the workhouse became known as the Woolwich Institution, and the infirmary as the Plumstead and District Hospital.
 In 1930, following the formal end of the workhouse system, control of the site passed to the London County Council.
-It was then renamed St Nicholas Hospital and, at that time, had 320 beds.
+The hospital section was then renamed St Nicholas Hospital and, at that time, had 320 beds.
+The workhouse department was redesignated as a Public Assistance Institution.
 As part of the changes, many of the walls that formerly separated different classes of workhouse inmates were removed as shown on below of the same of the workhouse.

 The Goldie Leigh Homes

 In 1899, the Woolwich union erected the Goldie Leigh children's cottage homes site at Bostall Heath, to the south-east of Woolwich.
 A receiving home at 43-47 Parkdale Road, Plumstead, which dealt with children prior to their being transferred to the homes.

 The name Goldie Leigh is believed to derive from the estate of Basil Heron Goldie (1792-1849), son of Lieutenant-General Thomas Goldie of Dumfries (c.1750-1804) and Amelia Leigh (1756-1845) of North Court, Shorwell, Isle of Wight.
 Their home, Goldie Leigh Lodge, was situated in what later became the hospital grounds.
 The Goldie Leigh site location and layout are shown on the 1914 map below.

 The homes comprised a row of houses along Lodge Lane, together with an infirmary, laundry and other buildings.